amol-/amol-/README.md

 ### Web Frameworks OpenSource Projects

-Previously I have been contributed prinmarily in the context of web frameworks where I have been the maintainer and co-author of:
+Previously I have been contributing primarily in the context of web frameworks where I have been the maintainer and co-author of:

 * [TurboGears2](https://github.com/TurboGears/tg2) Web Framework
 * [DEPOT](https://github.com/amol-/depot) attachments framework for web apps